-A competitive implementation of exponential integrators strongly relies on an efficient computation of the involved $\varphi$ -functions.
+A competitive implementation of exponential integrators strongly relies on an efficient computation of the involved φ -functions.
 Our approach, to be described in the next section, is based on direct interpolation.

-4 Newton interpolation at Leja points
+4. Newton interpolation at Leja points

-Let J be a real $N \times N$ matrix, h > 0 and v a vector in $\mathbb{R}^N$ .
-In order to compute $\varphi_k(hJ)v$ , we use the Real Leja Points Method, first proposed in [5] for $\varphi_1$ .
-This method has shown very attractive computational features.
-It is based on the interpolation in the Newton form of the scalar function $\varphi_k(hz)$ at a sequence of Leja points $\{z_i\}$ on a real focal interval, say [a, b], of a family of confocal ellipses in the complex plane.
+Let J be a real $N \times N$ matrix, h > 0 and v a vector in \mathbb{R}^N .
+In order to compute $\varphi_k(hJ)v$, we use the Real Leja Points Method.
+This method was first proposed in [5] for evaluating φ_1 .
+It has shown very attractive computational features.
+The analysis given in [5] extends to other φ -functions in a straightforward way.
+Therefore, we summarise here just the basic features of the method.
+For more details, the reader is referred to [5].